abisee/abisee.github.io/_posts/2019-08-13-what-makes-a-good-conversation.md

 More broadly, neural LMs seem to struggle to make the high-level decisions that are necessary to sustain a long story or dialogue.

 One way to address these open-ended NLG issues is to add **control** -- that is, the ability to specify desired attributes of the generated text at test time.
-For example, if we can control the repetitiveness or genericness of the text, we can fix those problems.
+For example, if we can control the repetitiveness or genericness of the text, we can fix those related problems.
 Furthermore, if we can control certain high-level attributes of the text (e.g. whether to change the subject, or whether to ask a question), then perhaps we can make some high-level decisions _for_ the neural LM.

 The last part of our NLG task spectrum is **evaluation**.
 For the tasks on the left, evaluation is difficult.
 Useful automatic metrics exist, though they are imperfect -- the MT and summarization communities continue to get value from BLEU and ROUGE, despite their well-documented problems.
 For _open-ended_ NLG however, evaluation is even more difficult.
-In the absence of a useful automatic metric to capture overall quality, we rely on human evaluation.
+In the absence of useful automatic metrics to capture overall quality, we rely on human evaluation.
 Even that is complex -- when evaluating dialogue, should we evaluate single turns or multiple turns?
 Should evaluators take part in conversations interactively or not?
 What questions should be asked, and how should they be phrased?